agentjido/jido_character/PLAN.md

-Integration into JidoCharacter
+Integration into Jido.Character

 typed_embedded_schema do
   # existing fields
-  embeds_one :evolution, JidoCharacter.Evolution, on_replace: :update
+  embeds_one :evolution, Jido.Character.Evolution, on_replace: :update
 end

 def changeset(character, attrs) do